-A singer and pianist, Joshua Fishbein composes vocal and instrumental music.
-Currently, Fishbein is a Visiting Lecturer in Composition and Theory at UNLV.
-His music has won awards from organizations such as The American Prize, the American Choral Directors Association, BMI, the Belvedere Chamber Music Festival, the Boston Metro Opera, the Cantate Chamber Singers, Chorus Austin, the Delaware Valley Chorale, The Esoterics, the Guild of Temple Musicians, the Hollywood Master Chorale, the National Lutheran Choir, and several others.
+Joshua Fishbein composes and arranges vocal and instrumental music, with special emphasis on choral music.
+His compositions have won awards from The American Prize, the American Choral Directors Association, the American Composers Forum, BMI, the Belvedere Chamber Music Festival, the Cantate Chamber Singers, Chorus America, Chorus Austin, the Delaware Valley Chorale, The Esoterics, the Guild of Temple Musicians, Morningside College, the National Lutheran Choir, and several others.
 His arrangements have been recorded by Manny Perlman, the English Chamber Orchestra, Voce Chamber Choir, and the New London Children’s Choir, for the Cala Records label.